iggyvilla/tuya-aircon-monitor/README.md

 Using Discord, your roommates can turn the AC on and off, and Prometheus will track how much each user used the AC in each billing month.
 One can calculate how much they will pay by comparing their `avg_over_time()` in promql.

 ## Grafana
-Using the Grafana Prometheus plugin, one can add the Prometheus scrapers port (6060) to Prometheus' scrape list and make graphs out of it.
+Using the Grafana Prometheus plugin, one can add the `prometheus-scraper`'s port (by default 6060) to Prometheus' scrape list and make cool graphs out of it.